snb/spice-electron/README.md

 Dependencies
 ------------
-To build or run in dev mode, you'll need node.js and npm.
+To build or run in dev mode, you'll need node.js and appropriate compiler tools for your platform.
+On macOS, that's Xcode's command line tools, and for Windows, Visual Studio.

 Running
 -------